tomstorey/m68k_bare_metal/INSTALL-macOS.md

 ~ % git clone https://github.com/tomstorey/m68k_bare_metal.git
 ```

-Now. based on the CPU architecture of your Mac, run one of the following build scripts:
+Now, based on the CPU architecture of your Mac, run one of the following build scripts:

  - `macos-intel-build-toolchain.sh` if you have a pre-Apple Silicon based Mac with an Intel CPU
  - `macos-arm64-build-toolchain.sh` if you have an ARM (Apple Silicon) based Mac